BrendanC11/osticket-postinstall/README.md

 </p>

 <p>
-Now let's create some Agents.
-The help desk personnel who really work on solving tickets are known as agents.
-When tickets are routed to a department, agents are given a primary department and position.
-Agents may be granted access to departments other than their own, and depending on what department they are in, they may also have varied tasks.
-In the Agents tab, you may allocate Teams, Access, and Permissions.
-To begin, navigate to Admin Panel -> Agents -> Add new agent and create some agents of your choice.
+The next step is to create Agents, who are responsible for resolving tickets within the helpdesk.
+Agents are typically assigned a primary department and position when tickets are routed to a department.
+While agents may be granted access to other departments, their responsibilities may differ based on their primary department.
+Within the Agents tab, it is possible to assign Teams, Access, and Permissions.
+To create Agents, navigate to the Admin Panel, select Agents, and click "Add new agent" to create new Agents as desired.
 </p>

 <p>